metobie/fresh/README.md

 # Fresh out of nothing.
-Such a lovely thing to run when macOS just has been reinstalled.
+Such a lovely thing to run when macOS just has been reinstalled.<br>
 Copy, open your favourite terminal and hit enter.
 Kick back and relax and wait it out.

 ```shell